The beginner's guide to investment Are you ready to invest?

 It's imperative to ensure that your debts are under control before considering investment.
 Debt is generally much more expensive to service than the returns you'll get from investments and large debt repayments may stop you from reaching your financial goals.

 Additionally, if you do lose money by investing, you risk defaulting on your debt repayments.
 Focus on reducing debt to levels that you're comfortable to manage or, ideally, pay off all debt before investing.
-Read our guide to dealing with debt for more information.

 2) Get protected